wikiwi/gitlab-autoscale-runner/README.md

-# gitlab-ci-autoscale-runner
+# gitlab-autoscale-runner
-gitlab-ci-autoscale-runner is a docker container specialized in creating an [autoscale runner](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/blob/master/docs/configuration/autoscale.md) for gitlab.
+gitlab-autoscale-runner is a docker container specialized in creating an [autoscale runner](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/blob/master/docs/configuration/autoscale.md) for gitlab.
 The default settings are geared towards creating a runner that allows building docker images.

 ## Environment Variables
 Here are some of the relevant Environment Variables.